These are the seven songs competing to be the coronavirus anthem

 It’s hard not to be consumed by the coronavirus.
 Unfortunately, it’s literally everywhere—from our environment to the news cycle.
 This is our new normal for now.

 If there is any bright side it’s that dark times produce a lot of art, which can be calming, and in this age of quarantine and chill, high vibrational distractions are welcome.
-Celebrities like John Legend and Chris Martin are livestreaming concerts, and Debbie Allen and other dance and fitness professionals are livestreaming classes.
+Celebrities such as John Legend and Chris Martin are live-streaming concerts, and Debbie Allen and other dance and fitness professionals are live-streaming classes.

 FREE DANCE CLASS TOMORROW!
 Tune in to my Instagram Live on Wednesday at 1pm PST/4pm EST and lets get those bodies moving!
 All are welcome.
 Spread the word.
 See you on the dance floor.????✨ @officialdadance pic.twitter.com/C3DUEoX7Hh